zjr999/SVPullToRefresh/README.md

 ### From CocoaPods

-the new cocoapods address is 'pod 'SVPullToRefresh_Bell'.
+the new cocoapods address is pod 'SVPullToRefresh_Bell'.

 # SVPullToRefresh + SVInfiniteScrolling